 Battle of the Two Villages (1759) – A Spanish attack on Taovaya villages in Texas and Oklahoma by a Spanish army in 1759.
-The Spanish were defeated by the Taovaya and other Wichita tribes with assistance from the Comanche.
+The Taovaya and other Wichita tribes, with assistance from the Comanche, defeated the Spanish.

-Battle of Little Robe Creek (1858) – Also called the Battle of Antelope Hills, this encounter took place on May 12, 1858.
-It was actually a series of three distinct encounters that took place on a single day, between the Comanche on the one side, and Texas Rangers, militia, and allied Tonkawas attacking them.
-It was undertaken against the laws of the United States at the time, which strictly forbade such an incursion into the Indian Territories of Oklahoma, and marked a significant escalation of the Indian Wars.
-It also marked the first time American or Texas Ranger forces had penetrated the Comancheria as far as the Wichita Mountains and Canadian River, and it marked a decisive defeat for the Comanche.
+Battle of Little Robe Creek (1858) – Also called the Battle of Antelope Hills, this encounter occurred on May 12, 1858.
+A series of three encounters occurred on a single day, between the Comanche on the one side and Texas Rangers, militia, and allied Tonkawa attacking them.
+It was undertaken against the laws of the United States at the time, which strictly forbade such an incursion into the Indian Territory of Oklahoma, and marked a significant escalation of the Indian Wars.
+It also marked the first time American or Texas Ranger forces had penetrated the Comancheria as far as the Wichita Mountains and Canadian River.
+It marked a decisive defeat for the Comanche.

 Washita Battlefield National Historic Site (1868) – Here in the predawn of November 27, 1868, Lieutenant Colonel George Custer, leading the 7th Cavalry, attacked the sleeping Southern Cheyenne village of Peace Chief Black Kettle.
 The chief and more than 100, many of them women and children, were killed.
 The controversial attack was hailed by the military and many civilians as a significant military victory aimed at reducing Indian raids on frontier settlements.
 However, Washita was also viewed by many whites and Indian participants as a massacre.
 Washita Battlefield National Historic Site, located in western Oklahoma, testifies to the struggle of the Southern Plains Indians to maintain their traditional lifestyles.
 Casualties included some 21 U.S. soldiers killed and another 16 wounded.
 Of the Cheyenne, 103 were killed and 53 captured.
-The site is operated by the National Park Service.
-More ….
+The National Park Service operates the site.
+More …